cheetah7027/demo-repo/README.md

 #Demo
 This my my first repository
-What the hack it iq?
+What the hack it is?
+Ash